nexpy/nxrefine/docs/source/experiment.rst

         .

-The name of this sub-directory is defined in the server settings, which are defined in the Server section.
+The name of this sub-directory is defined in the server settings, which are described in the Server section.

 Experiment Sub-Directories
 --------------------------